This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 There was in fact so much festive cheer to see and do, I’ve split this article into two parts.
 While here I’ll focus more on the city-break side of exploring around Dresden, my second post on Christmas in Seiffen and the Ore Mountains will take you to total Christmas overload.

 One of the best testaments as to why Christmas is at the heart of Saxony is the year-round production that occurs here: from festive stars to the delicious Dresdner Stollen.

-The region of Upper Lusatia which is easy to reach from Dresden is home to many of these traditions, and so I’ve combined them in with this Christmas in Dresden guide.
+The region of Upper Lusatia which is easy to reach during a weekend in Dresden is home to many of these traditions, and so I’ve combined them in with this Christmas in Dresden guide.
 While public transport will take you to most of these places, I highly recommend a car to explore, just remember to park it for the night before sinking too many mulled wines!

 Christmas Garden Dresden

 The winter wonderland magic started just a 30-minute drive from Dresden against the stunning background of The Pillnitz Palace.
 There are castles in abundance in Saxony, and in this grand park, where the castle combines traditional and Asian influences, you can walk through advent calendars, glittering lights, and marvel at festive projections which dance across the facades of the palace buildings.

 Just next door to the Pillnitz Palace you’ll find the bakers at Wipplers hard at work baking the Dresdner Christstollen, especially at this time of year!

 This world-famous festive treat is part of the regions culinary heritage, and for centuries a select group of pastry chefs and bakers have produced this raisin, butter and almond treat.